-And while the Division argues that the Commission's grant of the Motions would "open the floodgates" of relitigation over settled administrative proceedings, Opp. at 2, it only does so by entirely disregarding the facts unique to this matter that plainly indicate otherwise.
+And while the Division argues that the Commission's grant of the Motions would "open the floodgates" of relitigation over settled administrative proceedings, (Opp. at 2), it only does so by entirely disregarding the facts unique to this matter that plainly indicate otherwise.
 As detailed in the Motion to Amend and reiterated in this reply, this case involves a broad enforcement sweep involving similarly situated firms regarding materially similar violations in the same type of proceedings that has resulted in highly inequitable outcomes to the detriment of more collaborative parties.
 The circumstances here are precisely the type of "rare circumstances" for which the Commission should grant limited modification to the undertakings.
-Rather, what would truly "undermine the credibility and efficacy of the Commission's enforcement program," Opp. at 7, is the prejudicial treatment of cooperative firms such as William Blair in favor of firms that settle towards the end of a lengthy process.4 See Motion to Amend at 6; cf. Opp. at 1-7.
+Rather, what would truly "undermine the credibility and efficacy of the Commission's enforcement program," Opp. at 7, is the prejudicial treatment of cooperative firms such as Invesco in favor of firms that settled towards the end of a lengthy process.4 See Motion to Amend at 2; cf. Opp. at 1-7.

-In the Motion to Stay, William Blair details the reasons for why the Commission should grant the stay under the standards that apply to the Commission's Rules of Practice.
-The Division's primary argument against a stay seems to be a procedural one, namely, that the Commission may not issue a stay under Rule 401 because that rule "applies only to stays pending appeals to the Commission . . ."
-Opp. at 6.
-However, whether under Rule 401(a), 401(c), or 100(c), the Commission indisputably has the authority to enter a stay in this matter.
-In fact, the Commission orders quoted by the Division squarely support granting a stay in this instance as they illustrate how William Blair satisfies all four factors that the Commission considers when determining whether to grant a stay.
+In the Motion to Stay, Invesco details the reasons for why the Commission should grant the stay under the standards that apply to the Commission's Rules of Practice.
+Whether under Rule 401(a), 401(c), or 100(c), the Commission indisputably has the authority to enter a stay in this matter.
+In fact, the Commission orders quoted by the Division squarely support granting a stay in this instance as they illustrate how Invesco satisfies all four factors that the Commission considers when determining whether to grant a stay.